Bruh722/ccjs200/README.md

 ### Lesson 12 - Thursday 3/7/24

 * Assigned reading: finish Chapter 5 (measures of dispersion)
-* Reminder: Assignment #2 will be distributed Friday 3/8/24 at 9am; it will be due at 11:59pm on Friday 3/15/24.
+* Reminder: Assignment #2 will be distributed Friday 3/8/24 at 9am; it will be due at 11:59pm on Monday 3/18/24.
 * Slides [linked here](https://github.com/rwb/ccjs200/blob/main/gfiles/lesson12.pdf)
 * A point about data entry in R: